kkredit/incident-response-procedure/README.md

 - Discipline the compromised employee.
 If the employee is not fired, severely restrict their network access and responsibilities.
 - Audit the account revocation process.
-Was I.T. technically able to disable the employee's accounts sufficiently quickly?
+Was IT technically able to disable the employee's accounts sufficiently quickly?
 - Audit hiring practices.
 Consider background checks for employees with access to sensitive data.